kuleshov/gwaskb/README.md

 ## Results

 The machine-curated relations are found in `notebooks/results/associations.tsv`.
 The five columns are: `pmid`, `rsid`, high-level phenotype, low-level phenotype, p-value.
-If the latter is `-1`, it means we were not able not extract the p-value.
+If the latter is `-1`, it means that we were not able to extract the p-value.

 In addition, the following files are important: